jaisheng-ong/jaisheng-ong.github.io/README.md

 ### General Requirements

-Since I already had a portfolio a while ago, so I used it as stepping stone to start off for this project., I created an /assets folder to hold my images and 2 html file; index.html for main portfolio and waph.html for introducing course.
+Since I already had a portfolio a while ago, so I imported it and used it as stepping stone to start off for this project., I created an /assets folder to hold my images and 2 html file; index.html for main portfolio and waph.html for introducing course.
 I included the required name, headshot, contact info, education, experience and skills sections.
 On top of that I add a clickable link to bring guest(s) to the HTML page that introduce WAPH course.

 ### Non-Technical Requirements